openml/docs/docs/Flask.md

     app = create_app(config_object)
 ```

 The backend is designed in a modular fashion with flask [Blueprints](https://flask.palletsprojects.com/en/1.0.x/blueprints/).
-Currently
+Currently,
-the flask app consist of two blueprints public and user:
+the flask app consists of two blueprints public and user:
-<ul><li>Public blueprint: contains routes which do not require user authentication or authorization. like signup and forgot password.</li>
+<ul><li>Public blueprint: contains routes that do not require user authentication or authorization. like signup and forgot password.</li>
 <li>User blueprint: Contains routes which require user authentication like login, changes in profile and fetching API key.</li></ul>

 <p>New blueprints can be registered in `server/app.py` with register_blueprints function:</p>